 The Someday Birds by Sally J. Pla

-The Someday Birds is magnificent story of emotional growth and healing.
+The Someday Birds is a magnificent story of emotional growth and healing.
 Charlie’s dad has brain damage from the war.
 When he’s moved across the country to a different hospital, Charlie and his siblings follow on an adventure that Charlie doesn’t want to go on.
-The kids travel with a 20-something girl they hardly know.
-Charlie searches for the birds he and his father always wanted to see . . . someday.
-The journey brings Charlie, who has autism, way out of his comfort zone.
-As it does, he grows in ways he never imagined.
-Charlie hopes that if he can see all of the Someday Birds, his dad will get better.
+Charlie searches for the birds he and his father always wanted to see . . . someday… with the hope that if he can see all of the Someday Birds, his dad will get better.
+The journey brings Charlie, who has autism, way out of his comfort zone, growing him in ways he never imagined.

 How to Speak Dolphin by Ginny Rorby

-Instead of hanging out with friends in her own life, Lily’s life is being her autistic brother’s caretaker.
-Her stepfather, still in denial about her brother, Adam’s, needs, and thinks a dolphin friend will fix everything.
-Adam loves the dolphin but Lily knows that it’s not enough, not to mention she worries that captivity isn’t the best place for a dolphin.
+Instead of hanging out with friends in her own life, Lily’s life is about being her autistic brother’s caretaker.
+Her stepfather, still in denial about her brother, Adam’s, needs, thinks a dolphin friend will fix everything.
+Adam loves the dolphin, but Lily knows that it’s not enough, not to mention she worries that captivity isn’t the best place for a dolphin.

 Rogue by Lyn Miller-Lachmann

-Kiara uses Mr. Internet to help her navigate the world only the internet isn’t helpful with making friends.
+Kiara uses Mr. Internet to help her navigate the world except the Internet isn’t helpful with making friends.
 And it’s hard to make friends when you have Asperger’s syndrome and have been kicked out of school.
 Maybe her new neighbor, Chad, will be her friend?

 Books for Kids with Characters on the Autism Spectrum